-Some TCM-based acupuncture practitioners may claim that cancer is a contraindication for acupuncture, even though no evidence exists to support the claim.
-Those who believe that acupuncture works through unseen energies hold that treating any point along a meridian may promote cancer growth by impelling energy into the tumor.
-The belief that acupuncture will encourage cancer metastasis because it can augment circulation is similarly unfounded; however, there is no proof that acupuncture itself fights cancer.
+Some TCM-based acupuncture practitioners may claim that cancer is a contraindication for acupuncture, although no evidence exists to support their claims that unseen energies emanate from the point into the tumor and incite growth.
+The belief that acupuncture will encourage cancer metastasis because it can augment circulation is similarly unfounded; however, there is also no proof that acupuncture itself fights cancer.

-Acupuncture provided by medically educated professionals such as veterinarians produces few adverse effects and is generally considered safe.
-The risks of invading a major organ or vessel with a needle are minimal as long as the practitioner possesses sufficient awareness of the patient's anatomy.
+Acupuncture provided by medically educated professionals such as veterinarians results in few adverse effects and is generally considered safe.
+The risks of invading a major organ or vessel with a needle are limited as long as the practitioner remains aware of the patient's anatomy.
 Extreme negative reactions to a needle may indicate that it has entered a nerve; in those cases, the needle should be withdrawn.
 Handlers of horses have been injured when horses have kicked during acupuncture treatment.
 Needle ingestion by the patient appears to constitute the most frequent concern in animals, although there are no published reports of injury.
 Adverse reactions that have been reported in people include fainting, skin infections, and hepatitis; such reactions have not been reported in animals.

 The medical literature contains cases in which acupuncture needle fragments or implants have migrated to the spinal cord, peritoneal cavity, heart, stomach, liver, breast, brain, bladder, kidney, and colon.
-In animals, anecdotal radiographic evidence has shown that the implants can migrate long distances, eg, from the hip to the thoracolumbar region or abdominal wall.
+In animals, radiographic evidence has shown that implants can migrate long distances, eg, from the hip to the thoracolumbar region or abdominal wall.
 Embedding ferromagnetic objects in tissue may compromise the quality of computerized scans such as CT and MRI, causing artifacts and obscuring diagnoses.
-Gold bead implantation (GBI), the process of permanently inserting small bits of metal into the body as a type of “permanent acupuncture,” resembles a Japanese technique in which acupuncturists insert acupuncture needles into tissue and cut them off at the surface, leaving an implant.
-So far, no studies of GBI justify incurring the risks of migration and obscuring imaging studies.
+So far, no studies of gold bead implantation justify the risks of migration and artifact-laden imaging studies.

 Additional adverse effects of implants include activation of mast cells, argyria, contact dermatitis, and gold-induced myelotoxicity.

-Last full review/revision July 2011 by Narda G. Robinson, DO, DVM, MS, FAAMA
+Last full review/revision August 2013 by Narda G. Robinson, DO, DVM, MS